 We never want our clients to go without their medication and will stop at nothing to ensure the longevity of our clients' health.

 The Hunger and Health Coalition encourages those who are at or below 200% of the poverty line to take advantage of the pharmacy.
 Prescriptions in stock include inhalers, insulin, COPD medications, Hepatitis C medication, anti-anxiety, anti-depressants, antibiotics, and other items.

 You can drop off your prescriptions to the pharmacy Monday through Friday.
 Medications are dispensed two days per week (Tuesdays and Thursdays.)

 Se habla español.

 At the Hunger and Health Coalition, we strive to provide accessibility to life-sustaining medications for all our clients.
-Because of this, we have implemented our Pharmacy Assistance Program.
+Because of this, we have implemented our Medication Assistance Program.

 141 Pharmacy Program: Residence in Watauga, Avery, or Ashe counties, income and assets at or below 200% of the Federal Poverty Level

 Prescription Assistance Program: Eligibility is income-based and varies by program.